Luzon island thrush: Description and taxonomy

-EBird describes this as "Dark thrush of montane forests above 1000 meters, endemic to the Philippine island of Luzon.
-Not strikingly patterned; black with a dark brown head.
-Also note bright orange bill, eyering, legs, and feet.
-Forages at all levels of forest, picking fruit from the canopy and flipping leaves for insects on the forest floor.
-Song is repetitive but lovely, consisting of warbles and trills.
-Gives low chup notes and explosive rattling series, especially when alarmed."

 This species is sexually dimorphic.
 The male Luzon island thrush is glossy back with a dark brownish gray hood on head and upper breast and white streaks in vent.
 The female is duller and more uniform dark with slight rufous underparts and a lighter vent.

 The Luzon island thrush was first described as Merula thomassoni by ornithologist Henry Seebohm in 1894.
 In 1907, the subspecies T. t. mayonensis was described as Merula mayonensis by ornithologist Edgar Alexander Mearns, its binomial name being a reference to the mountain where it was first collected, Mount Mayon.
 Both were later considered to be subspecies of Island thrush as T. p. thomassoni and T. p. mayonensis.
 In 2024 the two subspecies were classified as one distinct species based on morphological and phylogenic evidence following a 2023 study and based on this, it is the second most divergent taxon in the species complex after the Mindoro island thrush.